-All licensed and registered programs and providers in Michigan initially appear on Great Start to Quality as an Empty Star, meaning they are licensed and registered.
+All licensed programs and providers in Michigan initially appear on Great Start to Quality as an Empty Star, meaning they are licensed.
 If a program or provider chooses to participate in the Great Start to Quality rating process, they will then receive their published rating on a scale of one- to five-stars.

 If a program is accredited it means they choose to be monitored at the national level, holding themselves to higher standards than what is required by the state licensing system.